NVIDIA-AI-IOT/jetbot/docs/examples/community_examples.md

 ![jetbot-gif1-small-10mb](https://user-images.githubusercontent.com/68045710/119603697-432a2b00-be20-11eb-9d4a-b2e55a4645d0.gif)

 This example by [@abuelgasimsaadeldin](https://github.com/abuelgasimsaadeldin) combines the JetBot road following and collision avoidance examples into a combined application.
-Watch your JetBot follow the road, while simulataneously avoiding traffic collisions.
+Watch your JetBot follow the road, while simultaneously avoiding traffic collisions.

 * [GitHub](https://github.com/abuelgasimsaadeldin/Jetbot-Road-Following-and-Collision-Avoidance)